Princeton Large Torus: Initial operations

-It was around this time that two Soviet theorists had published a paper describing a worrying new problem in the tokamak concept, the trapped-particle instability.
+It was around this time that two Soviet theorists published a paper describing a worrying new problem in the tokamak concept, the trapped-particle instability.
 This suggested that as the operating conditions of the reactor increased towards useful figures for a power-producing machine, they would become more unstable and eventually fling their fuel from the reactor.
 In 1975, Edwin Kintner, recently promoted by Hirsch to lead the fusion efforts in the AEC, decided this had to be tested immediately.
 He told Oak Ridge to "get on with it", and told PPPL to add NBI to its PLT design.

 PLT had been under construction since 1972, and was well advanced at this point.
 It had been designed from the start with ample room to add any sort of heating system, so the demand for NBI was not particularly difficult to meet.
 It was expensive, however, but Kintner provided additional funding.
 PLT now became the focus of much of the US fusion establishment, with its mission being to "give a clear indication whether the tokamak concept plus auxiliary heating can form a basis for a future fusion reactor".

 PLT was declared operational on 20 December 1975.
 The NBI additions began almost immediately, and the first two beams were operational by the fall of 1977.
 Early tests showed that the system was not gaining temperature as expected.
 Luckily, this turned out not to be due to the trapped-particle instability, of which no sign could be found.
 The problem was a simple one seen in many previous machines; impurities in the fuel were causing X-ray emissions that bled energy from the plasma.
 Nevertheless, by December the two beams were operating at 1.1 MeV and had raised the temperature to 25 million degrees.

 The source of the impurities was quickly traced to a device known as a "limiter".
 In any plasma, the particles have a range of speeds, and the slower moving ones are not well confined and will eventually collide with the walls of the reactor.
 When this happens, they knock off atoms of the metal that poison the plasma.
 The solution is to add a small finger-shaped bit of metal that extends from the wall to just outside the desired plasma area.
 When these slower-moving particles begin to drift away, they hit the limiter before the wall, and are absorbed.
 The idea is to use some lightweight material for the limiter so those atoms that are knocked off do not poison the plasma to the same degree, but the aluminum material being used was found to fail this requirement.

 For 1978, the team began plans to add another two NBI lines and replace the limiter with new material.
 They eventually selected graphite, whose carbon atoms would still spall into the plasma, but cause far less X-ray emissions when they did so.